Gluten-Free Sourdough Discard Scones

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten-Free Flour Blend – I tested this recipe with King Arthur Measure for Measure, other blends will work, but you may need to make small adjustments.
-My rule of thumb is if your batter or dough is too runny, add more flour, and if it is too thick, add more liquids.
+• Gluten-Free Flour Blend – I tested this recipe with King Arthur Measure for Measure; other blends will work, but you may need to make small adjustments.
+My rule of thumb is that if your batter or dough is too runny, add more flour; if it is too thick, add more liquid.
+Read why gluten-free flour blends vary to learn more.

 • Sugar – Using cane sugar adds both sweetness and a tender crumb.
-It allows the scones to get a little crispy around the edges.
+It allows the scones to get crispy around the edges.

 • Baking Soda – I use baking soda in this recipe because sourdough starter is acidic.
 It helps the scones rise beautifully.